Symmetry-enforced double Weyl points, multiband quantum geometry, and singular flat bands of doping-induced states at the Fermi level: Minimal tight-binding models

-{\it Two-band model---} To construct an effective model for the doping-induced states in a lattice of SG~$P6_3/m$, we assume that the relevant states form a lattice with SG~$P3$.
+To construct an effective model for the doping-induced states in a lattice of SG~$P6_3/m$, we assume that the relevant states form a lattice with SG~$P3$.
 Without loss of generality, they occupy the 1a Wyckoff position of the trigonal unit cell.
-We introduce all symmetry-allowed nearest-neighbor hopping terms, see Fig.~\ref{fig:TwoBandModel}\,(a,b).
+We introduce all symmetry-allowed nearest-neighbor hopping terms, see Figs.~\ref{fig:TwoBandModel}(a) and \ref{fig:TwoBandModel}(b).
 To capture the band topology in a symmetry-enforced fashion, we use the complex representation of the threefold rotation $C_3$, created by the operators $\{\hat d_1^\dagger,\hat d_2^\dagger\}$ corresponding to the rotation eigenvalues $\mathrm{e}^{2 \pi i/3}$ and $\mathrm{e}^{-2 \pi i/3}$, respectively.
-This can capture any band pair comprising $d_{xz}$-, $d_{yz}$-, $d_{x^2-y^2}$-, and $d_{xy}$-orbital weights \cite{SupplMat}.
+This can capture any band pair comprising $d_{xz}$-, $d_{yz}$-, $d_{x^2-y^2}$-, and $d_{xy}$-orbital weights, see Appendix~\ref{app:twobandmodel_symmetries}.
 We find the Hamiltonian

+with \!\!where we use the lattice vectors $\vb{a}_1 = a (1/2, - \sqrt{3}/2, 0)$, $\vb{a}_2 = a (1/2, \sqrt{3}/2, 0)$, and $\vb{a}_3 = c (0,0,1)$, setting $a = c = 1$.
+The model has six parameters, the $\vb{a}_1$-$\vb{a}_2$-plane hoppings $t^d_{xy\pm}$ and $\tilde t^d_{xy}$, the out-of-plane hoppings $t^d_{z\pm}$, and the chemical potential $\mu_d$.
+The subscripts denote the real space directions and whether the hopping is inversion symmetric $(+)$ or antisymmetric $(-)$.
+We provide longer-range hoppings and the Hamiltonian in real space in the Appendixes~\ref{app:twobandmodel_longerRange} and \ref{app:realspaceversion}.
+Two band structures along the path sketched in Fig.~\ref{fig:TwoBandModel}(c) are shown in Figs.~\ref{fig:TwoBandModel}(e) and \ref{fig:TwoBandModel}(h) for different parameter sets, see Table~\ref{tab:parameters}.

+The band gap vanishes at $\Gamma$ and A independent of parameters, as enforced by time-reversal symmetry.
+The gaps at M and L (K and H) are identical and scale with $|\tilde t^d_{xy}|$ ($|t^d_{xy-}|$).
+The splitting on $\Gamma$-A is proportional to $|t^d_{z-}|$.
+The comparison of the band curvatures at the band touching points $\Gamma$ and A give insight into the sign of $t^d_{xy+}$ and its relative size compared to $|\tilde t^d_{xy}|$, see Appendix~\ref{app:twobandmodel_parameterAnalysis}.